 For such a small village, there is plenty of choice for a quick food stop on your way to the upper mountains or for a great meal at one of the many alternatives.
 Here is our overview.

 The Hotel in Lawson is The Blue Mountains Hotel.
 It has survived the ravages of time and Highway upgrades, just.
 The renovations make it look pretty awesome on the outside, sitting there in a prominent corner position.
 There is quite a big dining room out the back.
-They have an excellent “meal and drink” deal for lunch and there are plenty of fans of the dinner menu.
+They sometimes have an excellent “meal and drink” deal for lunch and there are plenty of fans of the dinner menu.
 Quite a few activities also go on at the pub – music, trivia etc. The pub has recently changed hands (2022) so expect upgrades to the aging insides.